Skip to content

 Rules

-• Crayfishing tags are no longer sent to the crayfisher along with the crayfishing permit.
-The crayfisher is required to attach their name and phone number on the trap.
+• The crayfisher is required to attach their name and phone number on the trap.

 • When crayfishing in waters administered by Metsähallitus, the minimum size of crayfish is 10 centimetres.
 Crayfish are measured from the rostrum (nose) to the tip of the uropod (tail fin).
 Crayfish less than 10 cm in length must be released at the catch site.

 • After crayfishing, all crayfishers must submit a catch report.
-A crayfishing report is sent to crayfishers by post during the crayfishing permit period.
+A crayfishing report is sent to crayfishers with the crayfishing permit.

 Permit areas